RenderKit/openvkl/doc/api.md

 If this fails, the function returns `NULL`. `vklMapObserver` may fail on observers that are already mapped.
-On success, the application may query the underlying type and the number of elements in the buffer using
+On success, the application may query the underlying type, element size in bytes, and the number of elements in the buffer using

     VKLDataType vklGetObserverElementType(VKLObserver observer);
+    size_t vklGetObserverElementSize(VKLObserver observer);
     size_t vklGetObserverNumElements(VKLObserver observer);

 On failure, these functions return `VKL_UNKNOWN` and `0`, respectively.